 Your brain is like your muscle.
 The more you use it, the more powerful it can be.

-Thus, you can train your attention “muscle”.
+That means you can train your attention “muscle”.
 Your ability to focus can be improved like your physical muscle.

 Let me give you an example.
 When you are reading a long article like this one, your mind will want to quit and do something else like checking Facebook.
 But you can use your willpower to press on and continue reading until the end.